KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/_index.md

 * comic.Image
 Both `comic.Page` and `comic.User` (and any integer that is not `comic.Image`) are intended to be used for downloading web-pages (so only text), while `comic.Image` is used for the actual comic image.
 In

 You can also specify `metadata` like the referrer.
-See [http://websvn.kde.org:80/trunk/KDE/kdelibs/kio/DESIGN.metadata?view=markup DESIGN.metadata] for what types are in general supported.
+See [the KIO docs](https://invent.kde.org/frameworks/kio/-/blob/master/docs/metadata.txt) for what types are in general supported.

 ```js
 const infos = {